 Significant importance in this matter is attributed to formalization of contractual relations with the company’s management and regulation of its responsibility.

-Our experience provides us the basis to help you and other business in the Russian Federation select the most suitable form of investment.
-We will provide you with support in the preparation of constitutional documents and in determining the structure of the governing bodies with respect to the selected type of the company.
+Our experience enables us to assist you in your selection of the most suitable form of conducting investments and business in the Russian Federation.
+We will provide support in preparing the constitutional documents and in determining the structure of the governing bodies, considering the selected type of the company.

-We are willing to offer you support in corporate housekeeping.
+We are also happy to offer you support in corporate housekeeping.